docelic/amber-introduction/README.md

 Micrate is very simple and you basically write raw SQL in your migrations.
 There are just two keywords in the migration files which give instructions whether the SQLs that follow pertain to migrating up or down.
 These keywords are "-- +micrate Up" and "-- +micrate Down".
 If you have complex SQL statements that contain semicolons then you also enclose each in "-- +micrate StatementBegin" and "-- +micrate StatementEnd".

-Finally, if argument `--deps` is provided, Amber will automatically run `crystal deps` in the new project's directory after creation to download the shards required by the project.
+Finally, if argument `--deps` is provided, Amber will automatically run `shards` in the new project's directory after creation to download the shards required by the project.

 Please note that shards-related commands use the directory `.shards/` as local staging area before the contents are fully ready to replace shards in `lib/`.

 # Running the App<a name="running_the_app"></a>

-The app can be started as soon as you have created it and ran `crystal deps` in the app directory.
+The app can be started as soon as you have created it and ran `shards` in the app directory.
 (It is not necessary to run deps if you have invoked `amber new` with the argument `--deps`; in that case Amber did it for you.)

 Please note that the application is always compiled, regardless of whether one is using the Crystal command 'run' (the default) or 'build'.
 It is just that in run mode, the resulting binary is typically compiled without optimizations (to improve build speed) and is not saved to a file, but is just compiled, executed, and then discarded.